Universal Decimal Classification: Basic features and syntax

-UDC is an analytico-synthetic and faceted classification.
+UDC is a faceted classification.
 It allows an unlimited combination of attributes of a subject and relationships between subjects to be expressed.
 UDC codes from different tables can be combined to present various aspects of document content and form, e.g. History (main subject) of United Kingdom (place) in 20th century (time), a textbook (document form).
 Or: Relationship between Education and Religion.
 Complex UDC expressions can be accurately parsed into constituent elements.

 UDC is also a disciplinary classification covering the entire universe of knowledge.
 This type of classification can also be described as aspect or perspective, which means that concepts are subsumed and placed under the field in which they are studied.
 Thus, the same concept can appear in different fields of knowledge.
 This particular feature is usually implemented in UDC by re-using the same concept in various combinations with the main subject, e.g. a code for language in common auxiliaries of language is used to derive numbers for ethnic grouping, individual languages in linguistics and individual literatures.
 Or, a code from the auxiliaries of place, e.g. United Kingdom, uniquely representing the concept of United Kingdom can be used to express Regional geography of United Kingdom and History of United Kingdom.